LWL Roman Museum in Haltern am See

 A day with the Romans - an exciting family experience

-In the LWL Roman Museum, old and new finds from the Roman camps on the River Lippe are displayed under one roof.
+In the LWL Roman Museum, old and new finds from the Roman camps on the Lippe are displayed under one roof.
 Results from almost 100 years of archaeological research can be experienced here.
-More than 1,200 original exhibits bear witness to the highly developed culture and technology of the Romans: their enormous building achievements and logistics, their craftsmanship and everyday Roman life far from home.
+More than 1,200 original exhibits bear witness to the highly developed culture and technology of the Romans: to their enormous building achievements and logistics, their craftsmanship and everyday Roman life far from home.

-Participation, touching and trying things out are expressly encouraged; audio stations and videos allow visitors to take part in events that moved the world at that time.
+Participation, touching and trying things out are expressly encouraged.
+Audio stations and videos allow visitors to take part in events that moved the world at that time.
 And even the daily news reported from the year 4 AD.
 All exhibits are explained in detail and offer a lively insight into Roman times.

 A building site with special views

-The Aliso Roman construction site is just as impressive in its depiction of Roman life at this site 2,000 years ago.
+The "Roman construction site Aliso" is just as impressive in its depiction of Roman life at this site 2,000 years ago.
 Let your gaze wander from the 156-metre-long wooden earthen wall and immerse yourself in Roman times with the virtual binoculars on the wall.
 A great experience for the whole family.

 Inclusion is writ large